What is arthritis?

 One option other than arthroscopy is a steroid (cortisone) injection.
 This can give short term benefits and can certainly be worth trying on one occasion but does have the risk of infection associated with it.
 A cortisone injection does come with low risks of side effects, and is unlikely to work long term.
 As such, if all other simple measures have been exhausted then a joint replacement is the option.

-For any further information please feel free to call us on 08 8376 9988 make an appointment to see Dr Nimon.
+For any further information please contact us to make an appointment to see Dr Nimon.